History of Naples: Roman era

 In 280 BC, after the battle of Eraclea, when Pyrrhus realised that there was no possibility of an agreement with the Romans, he counter-attacked, advancing his army towards the north.
 He diverted to Neapolis with the intent of capturing it or inducing it to rebel against Rome.
 The failed attempt wasted time to the advantage of the Romans; when he reached Capua, he found it already garrisoned.

 In 211 BC, during the Second Punic War, Capua was severely punished by the Romans due to its alliance with Hannibal, and its domination of Campania waned in favour of Neapolis.

 From 199 BC its role as a maritime power began to diminish to the advantage of its nearby competitor Puteoli.
 The promotion of Neapolis to a Roman municipium meant the loss of part of its autonomy, although the administration of Greek tradition still remained in force.

 Neapolis sided with Marius in the civil war of 82 BC, and was consequently devastated by the armies of his opponent Sulla.
 The war deprived Neapolis of its fleet and of the island of Ischia, and compromised its trade to the advantage of Puteoli.
 However, the city continued to function as a regional port, as evidenced by the abundant archaeological finds in Piazza del Municipio.

 Then in 50 BC the city supported Pompey in the Civil war with Julius Caesar.
 Having again chosen the losing side the city declined economically.
 Misenum became the major naval base on the Tyrrhenian Sea and even Baiae was a strong competitor for tourism and thermal bathing.

-Under Augustus the city began to recover and the city became a flourishing centre of Hellenistic culture that attracted Romans who wished to perfect their knowledge of Greek culture.
-The Neapolitan Isolympic Games (Italika Romaia Sebasta Isolympia), or Sebasta were initiated by Augustus in 2 AD as an equivalent to those at Olympia and became one of the most important games events in the west.
+Under Augustus, the city began to recover and became a flourishing centre of Hellenistic culture that attracted Romans seeking to perfect their knowledge of Greek culture.
+The Neapolitan Isolympic Games (Italika Romaia Sebasta Isolympia), or Sebasta were initiated by Augustus in 2 AD, and personally attended in 14 AD, as an equivalent to those at Olympia and became one of the most important games events in the west.The Ancient Olympic Games were part of a collection of four athletic events held in Ancient Greece as the Panhellenic Games, with the origin of the Olympic Games, the oldest of the four, said to have begun in 776 BC.
+These athletic events occurred in conjunction with the Panathenaic Games, which were held in Athens, Greece and began in 566 BC and continued until the 3rd century AD.
+In the Roman-occupied Greek city of Patras, the Caesarea Games were the newest competition venue, having started approximately 80 AD and 90 AD during the reign of Emperor Domitian.

 As Italian archaeologist Amedeo Maiuri said: